Dismount Detection, Tracking, and Activity Understanding

 2. Activity recognition results on ISL-Activity dataset

 The basic activities of ISL-Activity dataset include "walking", "running", "get off car", "enter car", "bend", "look around" and "throw".
-Bellowing are the activity recognition result on the testing activity video.
+Bellowing are the activity recognition result on two testing videos with different activities.

 The following demo shows different stages of the activity recognition process, including motion detection, object tracking and recognition.